Selblendimage867/Final867_sbi_cev/README.md

 # Preprocess the data
-During preprocessing, there might be cases that you have encountered bugs with directories, I have make a comment in the get_video_path() function in preprocess/utils.py
+During preprocessing, there might be cases that you have encountered bugs with directories, I have make a comment in the get_video_path() function in preprocess/utils.py<br>
-Try to play with the comments and your program will run without bugs.
-Don't worry, this will not affect the training.
+Try to play with the comments and your program will run without bugs.<br>
+Don't worry, this will not affect the training.<br>

 If you run SBI implementation:
 ```